How to Rekey a Lock to Match an Existing Key

 Kwikset vs Schlage House Keys

-Locks contain a cylinder plug that has grooved sides so that only a its brand of key can slide into the keyhole.
+Locks contain a cylinder plug that has grooved sides so that only its brand of key can slide into the keyhole.

 It is impossible to slide a Kwikset key into a Schlage lock and vice versa.
 These two locks cannot be rekeyed to match an existing key of the other.